 USA & Canada Phone Free

-Top 10 Ways to Use Social Media to Promote a Restaurant.
+New for 2015: Top 10 Ways to Use Social Media to Promote YOUR Restaurant.

 All kinds of businesses are using social media to promote their content and their brand online, and restaurants are no stranger to this approach.
 But what is the most effective way to go about restaurant promotion through social media networks?
 We’ve compiled 10 tactics to help you create an effective social media strategy for your restaurant: